We’ve had a zillion questions from readers (and from a couple of national newspapers) about how camping will work alongside Covid.

-We told the Sunday Post last weekend that we expected a boom in camping.
-In fact, we’ve had 215,000 readers in June this year compared to 60,000 in June 2019.
+We told the Sunday Post recently that we expected a boom in camping.
+In fact, we had 650,000 readers during July and August compared to 120,000 last July and August.

 Many of these are people who’ve never camped before, How fantastic to see camping become so popular.
 However, until things get back to normal, too many campers isn’t a good thing – either for safety or for enjoying the experience.